 I like to say that home office life is messy, because it is.
 But it’s a life that few of us want to give up, because dealing with the messes outweighs the alternative: working in a corporate office.

 - The dog gets sick.
 This time on the product samples you need to send to a client.

 - Your in-laws decide to visit you the same week your biggest project of the year is due.

 - Your child is home from school and in a lame attempt to entertain him, you show him how cool your new shredder is.
 Everything’s fine until you realize you’ve accidentally mixed up your “throw away” pile with your “extremely important” pile of paper.
 It doesn’t matter because now they’re all one big stack of confetti.

 - You’re wearing a suit (finally) and as you’re ready to leave your car, it starts raining.
-That’s when you remember that you never replaced your broken umbrella.
+That’s when you remember you never replaced your broken umbrella.

 - Your printer runs out of ink when you need to print a proposal and you’re already running late.

 - Your smartphone quits working the week after the warranty runs out.

 - Your favorite client is laid off and now you have to deal with his boss who’s a jerk.
-It’s hard to take him seriously considering all that your client has told you about him, including what happened at the last company Christmas party.
+It’s hard to take him seriously considering everything your client has told you about him, including what happened at the last company Christmas party.

 - You lose your Internet connection right before a videoconference call you’ve had to reschedule three times.

 - Your car is on empty, your meeting is across town, and you don’t have any time to spare.

 Working from home has its challenges and every day isn’t going to go as planned, but that’s true in a corporate office too.
 The difference is that when you work alone, you’re the one who has to keep everything and everyone on track.